Australian singles chart peaks beyond the top 100: A journey through flop.

 Weeks on chart: 6 weeks

-Somewhat surprisingly, the Australian top 100 singles charts were a hit-free zone for Pretenders for almost 7 years, book-ended by two top ten hits - those being 1987's "Hymn to Her", and 1994's "I'll Stand by You".
-They did managed to 'bubble under' with this track, though, and with two more singles released in 1990.
-"Windows of the World" was recorded for the 1969 soundtrack.
+Somewhat surprisingly, the Australian top 100 singles charts were a hit-free zone for Pretenders for almost 7 years, book-ended by two top ten hits - those being 1987's "Hymn to Her" (number 7, June 1987), and 1994's "I'll Stand by You" (number 8, June 1994).
+They did managed to 'bubble under' with this track, though, which is a cover of the Dionne Warwick song.
+Pretenders' version of "Windows of the World" was recorded for the 1969 soundtrack (number 134, July 1989).

 This single was Billy's first foray into the Australian singles chart... kind of.
-He'd reach the top 100 in 1991 with "Sexuality".
-We'll also see Billy next in 1991.
+He'd reach the top 100 in 1991 with "Sexuality" (number 46, September 1991), and dented the ARIA top 50 albums chart with this song's parent album Workers Playtime (number 49, March 1989).

-This track is lifted from the Busted soundtrack, and was written by Phil Collins and Lamont Dozier.
+This track is lifted from the Buster soundtrack (number 35, March 1989), and was written by Phil Collins and Lamont Dozier.
 I remember seeing the video for this one on rage while waiting for the top 50 chart countdown to begin, early on a Saturday morning.
 This was the group's first Australian singles chart entry since "When She Was My Girl" peaked at number 54 in early 1982.

 Number 143 "When I'm With You" by Sheriff